How many pain-relief options did your doctor discuss when they diagnosed you with fibromyalgia or psoriatic arthritis?

 Disclaimer: This blog post contains affiliate links.
 I am an Amazon and Walmart affiliate.
 I may earn a small commission to fund my Disney obsession if you use these links to make a purchase.
 You will not be charged extra and will keep me supplied with Pixie Dust and Mickey pretzels.
 It’s a win for everyone.
 I am not a medical professional, and nothing stated in this article should be mistaken for medical advice…

 What I was told after each diagnosis

 - There isn’t a cure.

 - We can decrease your pain with medication.

-I could have saved myself a lot of heartache and frustration had I been warned about and/or educated in the subject that I am sharing with you today.
+I could have saved myself a lot of heartache and frustration had I been warned about and/or educated on the subject I am sharing today.

 All Pain-Relief Options

 There is NO one size fits all pain management plan! #painrelief #fibromyalgia #autoimmunedisease #arthritis #PsATweet

 To expect millions of people who are as different from each other as the sun and moon are to find relief from one, two, or even three options is absolutely ridiculous!